ryanessel/IH-first-project-game-repository/README.md

 // WIN CONDITION-
-5-10 monsters on the map, once array of monsters on the map is zero then return (you've slewn all of the mosters good job).
+5-10 monsters on the map, once array of monsters on the map is zero then return (you've slewn all of the moｎsters good job).

 // LOOSE CONDITION.
 your HP BECOMES zero (you loose the game) --> back to title?